Refinitiv/Real-Time-SDK/Cpp-C/Ema/Examples/Training/Consumer/400_Series/450__MarketPrice__QueryServiceDiscovery/ReadMe.txt

 including:
 -username machine ID to perform authorization with the token service (mandatory).
 -password password to perform authorization with the token service (mandatory).
--clientId client ID to perform authorization with the token service (optional).
-The user name is used if not specified.
+-clientId client ID to perform authorization with the token service (mandatory).
  You can generate and manage client Ids at the following URL: https://emea1.apps.cp.thomsonreuters.com/apps/AppkeyGenerator (you need an Eikon login to access this page).
 - location location to get an endpoint from EDP-RT service discovery.
 Now, it is either "us-east" by default or "eu-west" (optional).